NetBSD/src/usr.bin/xlint/lint1/README.md

 ## Control flow analysis

 Lint roughly tracks the control flow inside a single function.
-It doesn't follow `goto` statements though.
+It doesn't follow `goto` statements precisely though, it rather assumes that each label is reachable.
 See the test `msg_193.c` for examples.

 ## Error handling